eslawski/frontend-interviews/my_lil_jstor/README.md

 ```

 ### Javascript & SASS
 Javascript and SASS live in the `my_lil_jstor/static/` directory and can be built with webpack.
+These assets are built
+using an in-house front end framework called Bonsai, which is based off of [Foundation](https://foundation.zurb.com/).
+The [Bonsai Styleguide](https://www.jstor.org/styleguide) includes examples of various components and display helpers
+that may be useful when creating features.

 To install the necessary dependencies
 ```